Yeosu–Suncheon rebellion: Suppression of the Jeju Uprising

-The Jeju uprising was an insurgency on the Korean province of Jeju Island which was followed by an anticommunist suppression campaign that lasted from April 3, 1948 until May 1949.
+The Jeju uprising was an insurgency on the Korean province of Jeju Island which was followed by an anticommunist suppression campaign that lasted from April 3, 1948, until May 1949.
 The main cause for the protests were the elections scheduled for May 10, 1948, designed by the United Nations Temporary Commission on Korea (UNTCOK) to create a new government for all of Korea.
 The elections, however, were only planned for the south of the country, the half of the peninsula under UNTCOK control.
 Fearing the elections would further reinforce established division, guerrilla fighters of the Workers' Party of South Korea (WPSK) reacted by fighting local police and rightist youth groups stationed on Jeju Island.

 Though atrocities were committed by both sides, the methods used by the South Korean government to suppress the rebels were especially cruel.
 On one occasion, American soldiers discovered the bodies of 97 people including children, killed by government forces.
 On another, American soldiers caught government police forces carrying out an execution of 76 villagers, including women and children.

 In the end, between 14,000 and 30,000 people died as a result of the rebellion, or up to 10% of the island’s population.
 Some 40,000 others fled to Japan to escape the fighting.
 In the decades after the uprising, memory of the event was suppressed by the government through censorship and repression.
 In 2006, almost 60 years after the rebellion, the Korean government apologized for its role in the killings.
 The government also promised reparations but as of 2017, nothing had been done to this end.

 Rebellion

 The rebellion took place in Yeosu, Suncheon, and various surrounding towns in the South Jeolla province in October–November 1948.
 The rebellion was led by 2,000 left-leaning soldiers based in the Yeo-Sun area who opposed the Syngman Rhee regime and his government's handling of the Jeju Uprising, which occurred in April.

 The rebelling soldiers seized weapon caches in the area, taking control of Suncheon.
 Civilians in support of the rebellion paraded through the streets waving red flags.
 Police officers as well as public officials and landlords attempting to quell the violence were captured and executed.
 As the rebellion spread, the number of soldiers participating has been estimated to have reached between 2,000 and 3,000 men.
 The soldiers captured and massacred police and pro-government vigilantes as well as right-leaning families and Christian youth groups.

 After a week, the South Korean Army had suppressed the majority of resistance, in the process killing anywhere from 439 to 2,000 civilians.
 The South Korean Army was led by US commanders, with military advisors attached to each South Korean Army unit.
 US aircraft were used to transport troops to suppress the rebellion.

+Carl Mydans, at the time the Time-Life Tokyo bureau chief, recorded the Yeosu-Suncheon incident in 1948.